 Section 2(A) of Model #218 defines a BE as a corporation, association, partnership, limited liability company, limited liability partnership, or other legal entity.

-The Producer Licensing (EX) Working Group has adopted a uniform application form that is the standard for all states for resident and nonresident BE applications.
+The Producer Licensing (D) Task Force has adopted a uniform application form that is the standard for all states for resident and nonresident BE applications.
 Section 6(B) of Model #218 provides further guidance about the licensing of BEs:

 A BE acting as an insurance producer is required to obtain an insurance producer license.
 Application shall be made using the Uniform Business Entity Application.
 Before approving the application, the insurance commissioner shall find that: